rpcutts/indiekit/README.md

   npm i @indiekit/app
   ```

-2. Ensure the following required environment variables have been set:

-  * `INDIEKIT_URL`: URL of the website you want to publish to.
-  * `GITHUB_TOKEN`: A GitHub [personal access token](https://github.com/settings/tokens).
-  * `GITHUB_USER`: Username on GitHub.
-  * `GITHUB_REPO`: Name of the repository files will be saved to.

-3. Start the application:
+2. Start the application:

   ```
   node @indiekit/app
   ```

-4. Browse to `https://<your-endpoint>/help/welcome` for information about how to get started with IndieKit.
+4. Browse to `https://<your-endpoint>` for information about how to get started with IndieKit.

 ## Local development